tango-controls/rfc/10/RequestReply.md

 * The Polling SHALL be configurable by a Client via the following Admin Device commands:
   * `AddObjPolling`:
-    It add a new object (command or attribute) to the list of object(s) to be polled.
+    Add a new object (command or attribute) to the list of object(s) to be polled.
 It is also with this command that the polling period is specified.
   * `RemObjPolling`:
     To remove one object (command or attribute) from the polled object(s) list
   * `UpdObjPollingPeriod`: